iteratoristas/coolelat/README.md

 ### Commit Message Guidelines

-This repsitory aims to be Commitizen-friendly to whch regard all commit messages *must* follow the [guide](https://www.npmjs.com/package/commitizen)
+This repository aims to be Commitizen-friendly to which regard all commit messages *must* follow the [guide](https://www.npmjs.com/package/commitizen)

 The steps needed to take within the context of this application are: